Charterhouse/charterhouse.github.io/_drafts/decentralized-identity-findings.markdown

 you have truly graduated there.
 A government can attest that you are a citizen of that country.
 A sports club can attest that you are a member of that club.
 And then you get into things like: how long is an attestation valid?
 How do you revoke an attestation?
+How do you calculate the strength of in identity based on the attestations?
 There is also [work][7] done on a logical framework for dealing with attestations so that you can prove certain claims, for example.

 When you talk about using identity in practical applications, the term